-Plans for Gloucestershire solar farm turned down
+Gloucestershire solar farm plans turned down

 Plans to build a large solar farm, capable of powering 14,000 homes, have been rejected by councillors.

-Developers Elgin Energy EsCo Ltd said building the farm on more than 173 acres of Forest of Dean land would help them reach a 'net zero' target.
+Developers Elgin Energy EsCo Ltd said building the farm on more than 173 acres of Forest of Dean land would help them reach a net zero target.

 Despite it being a renewable energy scheme, the district council voted against it because of concerns about the impact on the environment.